galacticglum/JC3D/README.md

 For reference: the output directory of the sandbox project is ``Build/Sandbox/bin/<config>/``.
 Place the attached file in the same directory as ``Sandbox.exe``.

-### Credits
+## Credits
-Thank you Shon Vivier for helping me, so much, with coming up with the project title!
+Thank you [Shon Vivier](https://github.com/shonvivier) for helping me, so much, with coming up with the project title!
 Without you, I would be lost, in the ground, six feet under as they say.
-Who sayys that?
+Who says that?
 Mr. Lane.